Chinese Grammar: Comparing 不断 & 不停 to describe “continuous” and “unceasing”

 Imagine someone can’t stop talking around you, all day long, or an unknown bell is ringing without interruption outside your window while you’re sleeping?
 Isn’t that annoying?
 We have all had to face situations like these, that disturb you, by continuously and constantly happening.
 In Chinese, there are two words you can use to describe “continuous” and “unceasing”: 不断 and 不停.

 The difference in their meaning

 Both of these two words 不断 and 不停 are used as an adverb.
 However, they are used differently.
-You may wonder their meaning is so similar, how to distinguish them on earth?
-In fact, you can tell it from their characters. 停 means “to stop”, 不停 means without stopping; 断 means “interrupted”, 不断 means without interruption.
+You may wonder if their meaning is so similar, how on earth does one distinguish them?
+Good news is you can tell which to use when from their characters. 停 means “to stop”, 不停 means without stopping; 断 means “interrupted”, 不断 means without interruption.

 If you still can’t tell the difference, let’s try to compare this situation for example: in 3 hours, the bell keeps ringing without stopping, we use 不停; thus if the bell rings once in 30 minutes and constantly ringing like this for 3 hours, we use 不断.
 Now you can understand their difference in their sense.